dhodges/scales2do/README.md

 ![cycle of fifths, cycle of fourths](https://github.com/dhodges/scales2do/raw/master/resources/public/img/cycles.png)

-Simple tool to help music practice.
+Simple tool for music practice.
 Click the inner circle for a random choice of scale.

+Implemented as a progressive web app.

+## Development

 created with clj-new
 ```